-Supported Web Browsers: Saint Mary's College and Google recommend using current versions of Mozilla Firefox, Google Chrome, Apple Safari, or Microsoft Internet Explorer to access Google Apps.
+Supported Web Browsers: Saint Mary's College and Google recommend using current versions of Mozilla Firefox, Google Chrome, Apple Safari, or Microsoft Internet Explorer/Edge to access Google Apps.
 For details on Google's supported web browsers, please visit here.

 Signing into multiple Google accounts: You can sign into multiple Google accounts - this is helpful if you have both a Saint Mary's Google Apps for Education account and a personal Gmail account.
 Here are the different options for accessing your multiple accounts:

 - Use Google's multiple sign-in feature.
 Instructions and Google Apps compatibility information is available at http://support.google.com/accounts/bin/answer.py?hl=en&answer=1721977